All Episodes

 It's words.

-Isn't it enough to say Sheffield's an idiot, or you agree with him?
+Isn't it enough to say Sheffield's an idiot or you agree with him?

-You know, what's what's the point?
+You know, what's the point?

-But uh let the owners deal with this.
+But let the owners deal with this.

-I mean, let it let it be dealt with however, but to spend the suspend the guy for saying this is nothing.
+But to suspend the guy for saying this is nothing.

-We'll take a um a brief timeout.
+We'll take a brief time.

 I'll be back after this, folks.